gozer-mozilla/mod_authn_persona/README.md

   The location of the login page, it's never accessed directly.
 But it needs to be accessible by unauthenticated users.
+* `AuthPersonaFakeBasicAuth`: (default: Off)

+  When set, this will set a fake Authorization: header with the Persona userid and a fake password

 * `Require persona-idp`:
   Only allow users with email addresses backed by the given Identity Provider.